 by Anne Sharp

 It’s a truism that Peter Lorre was wasted as a popular entertainer because he had so much potential as a serious actor, and the best way to test this proposition for yourself is to examine his performance as Dr. Rothe in “Der Verlorene” (“The Lost One.”)
-Whether or not you think it’s qualitatively better than his commercial film work, it’s radically different in approach and effect.
+Whether or not you think it’s qualitatively better than his work in mainstream American films, it’s radically different in approach and effect.
 Peter infused his early European and Hollywood film roles with a certain arresting intensity, pulling out all the stops to amuse and thrill his audiences, but there’s none of Peter’s characteristic sense of fun or showmanship in Rothe.
 He’s a slow-moving, passive screen presence, not at all what you’d expect from the actor who created Hans Beckert in "M" and Joel Cairo in "The Maltese Falcon."
 Certainly Rothe was meant to be the opposite of Peter himself, a psychoanalytic case study of the sort of ethnic German who went along with the victimization of the Jews under Hitler and found himself victimized in turn.
 However, in its stripped-down naturalism it seems as though Peter was showing something closer to his real self through Rothe than he’d previously revealed on screen.

 Peter had wanted to direct for a long time–he’d had a directing option written into his Warners contract–and the idea of a suspense film written and directed by one of Hollywood’s premiere suspense stars was an obvious commercial decision, as was having him make the film in Germany, as the postwar boom in European art films would have made it salable both in German-speaking Europe and the U.S. There was also an uplifting element of political correctness in a Jewish refugee from the Nazi era returning to contribute to the Allied de-Nazification effort with a film set in Nazi Germany that would both hammer in the guilt and offer interethnic reconciliation.
 As executed it’s plain to see why the film was a commercial failure on its release, though it offers considerably more to contemporary audiences, and for anybody who’s at all interested in Peter it’s essential viewing.